Last Updated on May 24, 2022

 Comparing Local WordPress Development Tools

-There are a lot of tools that you can choose from.
+There are a lot of tools and PHP servers that you can choose from.
 It’s easy to get a bit confused on which one may be the tool for you.
 To make it easier for you, here is a comparison of three commonly used development tools:

 XAMPP is a free open source platform and supports major operating systems (i.e. Windows, MacOS, Linux).
 XAMPP stands for X-platform Apache MariaDB, PHP and Perl.
 It stacks all the programming languages and databases that you need to set up your WordPress environment.

 - Free and open source